What Schools Need to Know About Lead-based Paint

 Schools should consider hiring an EPA Lead-Safe Certified Firm to perform renovation or repair work in areas where there is lead-based paint.
 These contractors have been trained in special methods to lessen dust and clean thoroughly to lower the chance of lead contamination.
 Find an EPA Lead-Safe Certified Firm

-Essential Maintenance Practices: Vermont Lead Law for Child Care Facilities in Schools
+Vermont Lead Law for Child Care Providers in Schools

 Some schools are also sites for child care facilities.
-In Vermont, Essential Maintenance Practices (EMPs) are required for all pre-1978 child care facilities.
-EMPs are relatively inexpensive maintenance activities that property owners or property managers must do to reduce lead-based paint hazards and inspect the property for chipping or peeling lead-based paint.
+In Vermont, Inspection, Repair and Cleaning (IRC) Practices are required for all pre-1978 child care facilities.
+IRC Practices are relatively inexpensive maintenance activities that property owners or property managers must do to reduce lead-based paint hazards and inspect the property for chipping or peeling lead-based paint.